andrerodriguez1/Seismic-Hazard-Analysis-in-the-Neuquen-Basin/README.md

-# Seismic Hazard Analysis in the Neuquén Basin, Argentina
+# Seismic Hazard Analysis in the Neuquen Basin, Argentina

 This repository contains a Jupyter Notebook that reproduces the seismic hazard analysis carried out in the Neuquén Basin region, Argentina.
 The study is based on the methodology and results presented in the research paper: